Brick Calculator guide

 What this calculator is solving

 The Brick Calculator estimates whole bricks for a simple wall face.
-It uses the face dimensions of one brick plus the mortar joint to estimate square-foot coverage.
+It uses the visible face dimensions of one brick plus the mortar joint to estimate square-foot coverage, then rounds up after waste.

 The formula in plain language

-In plain language: The calculator adds the mortar joint to brick length and height, converts the face area to square feet, adds waste to wall area, and rounds up.
-The examples on the page are there so you can compare your inputs with a filled-out calculation before copying the answer.
+In plain language: The calculator adds the mortar joint to the brick face length and height, converts that face area to square feet, multiplies wall area by the waste factor, divides by brick coverage, and rounds up.
+The examples on the page are there so you can compare your inputs with a brick-wall example before copying the answer.

 How to read the answer